mrpaulandrew/procfwk/docs/index.md

 This site provides details on the latest version of the processing framework code project as a single source of all information needed to implement this solution in your Azure data platform environment.

-Please use the [Contents](/ADF.procfwk/contents) page, also available in the side bar, to navigate the pages of information.
+Please use the [Contents](/ADF.procfwk/contents) page, also available in the side bar, to navigate the pages of information available for this project.

 ## Code Project Overview